Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Asymptotically faithful coverings and piecewise properties

 Hence, we have obtained the following characterisation of metric invariants of a group by metric invariants of its box space.

-\begin{cor} Let $P$ be ``hyperbolicity'', ``property A'', ``asymptotic dimension at most $k$'' or ``coarse embeddability into a Banach space $E$''.
+\begin{thm} Let $P$ be `hyperbolicity', `property A', `asymptotic dimension at most $k$', or `coarse embeddability into a Banach space $E$'.
 Let $\Gamma$ be a residually finite group with a box space $(\Gamma/\Gamma_i)$.
-Then, $\Gamma$ has property $P$ if and only if the box space $(\Gamma/\Gamma_i)$ has property $P$ piecewise. \end{cor}
+Then, $\Gamma$ has property $P$ if and only if the box space $(\Gamma/\Gamma_i)$ has property $P$ piecewise. \end{thm}

-The following surprising result was recently obtained by Takamitsu Yamauchi \cite{Yamauchi}.
-It was formulated for large girth graphs and without using the language of piecewise properties, but Yamauchi's proof remains valid in this more general setting.
+The following surprising results were recently obtained by Takamitsu Yamauchi \cite{Yamauchi}.
+They were formulated for large girth graphs and without using the language of piecewise properties, but Yamauchi's proof remains valid in this more general setting.
+It was observed by Rufus Willett and mentioned during his lectures in Southampton in March 2017 \cite{metric2011-southampton} (in the case of box spaces).